agisilaos/agisilaos.github.io/about.md

 permalink: /about/
 ---

-Agis is an iOS Engineer focused on building products that have large and positive impact.
-He is the co-founder and CTO of Iris, and a student at the Technological Institute of Kavala.
+Agis is the co-founder and CTO of [Iris Health](http://getiris.co) — a modern day critical health service.
+As an engineer, he’s focused on building products that have large and positive impact.
 In his spare time, you’ll find him working on side projects, taking photographs or reading a book.